 I cannot be held responsible for such a seemingly brazen breach of etiquette.
+It’s what any little gay boy would have done.
 In the 1980s, sequels were rarely ever carbon copies of the original film.
 Far from it!
 These continuing adventures became so progressively phantasmagoric that they begged for playground reinterpretation.
 Believe me, there was no better playground role-playing than A Nightmare on Elm Street 3: Dream Warriors (1987).

 It has a story.